apalmese/BMAStellarMasses/README.md

 with libtype="miles" and libdir = basedir+"lib/simha_miles_Nov2016/" for a non-test usage.
 In that case, also the lib/simha_miles_Nov2016.tar.gz file in the directory needs to be decompressed in order to make use of the full template set available.

 The galaxies given in input in "infile" expects by default a fits file that includes the following columns:
-'ID': galaxy ID
+* 'ID': galaxy ID
-'MAG_G', 'MAGERR_G', 'MAG_R', 'MAGERR_R, 'MAG_I', 'MAGERR_I', 'MAG_Z', 'MAGERR_Z': DES griz magnitudes and errors
+* 'MAG_G', 'MAGERR_G', 'MAG_R', 'MAGERR_R, 'MAG_I', 'MAGERR_I', 'MAG_Z', 'MAGERR_Z': DES griz magnitudes and errors
+* 'Z': galaxy/cluster redshift

+The output is a fits file named as 'outfile' and contains the following columns:
+* 'ID': galaxy ID as in input
-'Z': galaxy/cluster redshift
+* 'Z': galaxy/cluster redshift as in input
+* 'gr_o', 'gi_o' rest frame g-r and g-i colors, with relative errors
+* 'kri', 'kii' k-corrections
+* 'distmod' distance modulus
+* 'rabs', 'iabs' absolute magnitudes
+* 'mass', 'mass_err' stellar mass and error
+* 'zmet' BMA of the metallicity
+* 'best_zmet' best fitting model metallicity

 ## Usage 2: compute stellar mass for galaxy clusters and the cluster mass proxy \mu*
 To compute clusters stellar masses and \mu*